KxSystems/docs/docs/interfaces/q-server-for-odbc3.md

 `test.q` provides additional examples of SQL usage, including the create/insert/update/delete statement syntax.

+## Custom authentication

+Custom authentication is supported whereby the username and password as set in a DSN or connection string are transformed by a user supplied function.
+See `customauth.txt` in the [qodbc3.zip](https://github.com/KxSystems/kdb/blob/master/c/qodbc3.zip) for details.

 ## Debugging

 ODBC implementations provide a tracing capability to log interactions with an ODBC driver.
 This can aid in diagnosing any issues.
 Tracing can have a detremental